pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 ---

+## slide: "Validation of Transactions in a Community - Consensus building" (continued)

+prof: They take the money and turn it off.
+They get the money.
+Or they put it into a pool.
+I think they put it into a pool.

+Ivan: They first **"slash"** him and I think the rule is... it's not directly...

+prof: But I'm not sure where the money goes actually.

+Ivan: Probably it's distributed...

+prof: Maybe it's distributed or they just send it to zero (ie. **they "burn" it**).

+student3: How do they do it?
+Take the money, the money pool, and the pool...

+prof: It's a voting procedure.
+It's probably interesting to check in more detail how they actually do it.
+But as soon as they detect it, they just take the money.

+student3: They work like they do more than they do.

+prof: They can't do it.
+They can't do it.
+Good question.
+Yeah, good question.
+I don't know.

+### trade-off: openness vs. performance

 prof: What is happening now is actually with this.
-Here we get not very open.
+Here we get **not very open**.
 Selected validation.
 In order to, let's say, we trust each other.
-And we run the network with an explicit validation node with him.
+And we run the network with an **explicit validation node**, with him.
 And this validation node is probably every week we choose something different.
-That is very much based on trust, organizational trust.
+That is **very much based on trust**, organizational trust.
 That we all trust each other.
 That we keep things clear.
 There's a newcomer coming into the door.
 We just didn't allow him to join.
-First we probably would like to check in.
+First, we probably would like to check him.
 Is he trusted or not?
-So this is very much for not open networks.
+So this is very much **for not open networks**.
 It's for a network that we operate as a test for our supply chain or something else.
-The more we come down here, the more open we can be.
+**The more we come down here, the more open we can be.**
-Here the miners can really come from, not Korea or Russia.
+Here the miners can really come from, North Korea or Russia or whatever.
 Even with proof of work it works.
 But further we come down here, it's not working.

-On the other hand, here we have good performance.
+On the other hand, here we have **good performance**.
 It's just he is doing the mining and running like hell.
 Here we have proof of work, which takes time.
-That's what it's really, kind of, a design decision that we need to make.
+That's what it's really, kind of, **a design decision** that we need to make.

-And something that we operate there on this is actually the way how we can...
-Yeah, this one.
+## slide: "CLASSIFICATION OF BLOCKCHAINS - DEGREE OF PUBLICITY AND ACCESS RESTRICTION"

 Actually the point is then, is how we actually run our particular blockchain.
-So we can run a blockchain, as a public blockchain network with permissionless access.
-Which means that it's completely public and everybody can access.
+So we can run a blockchain, as a **public blockchain network with permissionless access**, which means that it's completely public and **everybody can access**.
 And that's Bitcoin.
-Anyone can restore ValiDev and mine.
+Anyone can read, store, validate and mine.
-You can set up your miner, you can ValiDev, you can do whatever you like in the Bitcoin network.
+You can set up your miner, you can validate, you can do whatever you like in the Bitcoin network.
 There is no regulation.
 Everybody can join.

-What we can do is also, if we say, well it's a public network, but it has a permissionless access, which means that anyone can read, but only authorized persons are allowed to store ValiDev and mine.
+What we can do is also, that we say, well it's a **public network, but it has a permissioned access**, which means that anyone can read, but only authorized persons are allowed to store, validate and mine.
-This would mean, let me run miners here, but only those who run a miner can store data.
+This would mean, that we run miners here, but only those who run a miner can store data.
 Only those are allowed to deploy a smart contract or execute a transaction.
 So the access control is somehow, for example, only with those people who run the miner.
-And who is not running the miner is not allowed to do that.
+And who is not running a miner is not allowed to do that.
-Or we give them a particular access, we allow it to them.
+Or we give him a particular access, we allow it to him.
 But we organize that as a community.
 It's not just for free.
-So what you can do is, the theory of making this with some other permission, a very public blockchain, everybody can store data.
+So what you can do with Ethereum and with some other permissioned public blockchains, everybody can store data.
 You just have to pay for it.

-What we can also do is that we have authorized persons allowed to read, store, ValiDev and mine.
+**Private blockchain network with permissionless access**: What we can also do is that we have authorized persons are allowed to read, store, validate and mine.
-Only authorized persons can read.
+Only authorized persons can do this.
 This means we are running a network and then only authorized persons are allowed to read.
 Not everybody.
-So something that ISAS can would not work here.
+So something that **EtherScan** would not work here.
 Because you need to have some kind of access allowance to do that.
 Not everybody could check our blockchain.
 It's a hidden blockchain.
-You can run it as a cloud.
+We **run it as a club** more or less.

-Or you have complete private blockchain network with permission to access.
+Or you a have complete **private blockchain network with permissioned access**.
-So only selected authorized entities are allowed to read, store, ValiDev and mine.
+So only selected authorized entities are allowed to read, store, validate and mine.
-And this is something you can do, for example, with cyber and fabric.
+And this is something you can do, for example, with **Hyperledger Fabric**.
 This has been done by IBM for particular use cases.

+---

+Hyperledger Fabric, an open source project from the Linux® Foundation, is the modular blockchain framework and has become the unofficial standard for enterprise blockchain platforms.

+---

-So you can really operate your network in really different modes.
+So **you can really operate your network in really different modes**.
-So far we were talking about theory about Bitcoin.
+So far we were talking about Ethereum, about Bitcoin, etc.
 But you can also run something in a very private way.
 You can actually download Hyperledger Fabric and start it on your PC and then you run the blockchain node on your PC.
 Whether that makes sense or not, I don't know.
-But it would make sense.
+But you could do it.

-Where would you put Monero on that store?
+student: Where would you put **Monero** on that list?
-Because it's a public blockchain that is encrypted and only readable by your bands.
+Because it's a public blockchain that is encrypted and only readable by your ~~bands~~.
-It's only readable by your bands.
+It's only readable by your ~~bands~~.

-So it's somehow a public blockchain with permission to access.
+prof: So it's somehow a public blockchain with permissioned access.
-So you have some kind of a permission to access.
+So you have some kind of a permissioned access.
-You need permission to access.
-You need to know the keys to the project.
+You need permission to access it.
+You need to know the keys.
 I think Monero would be there.

 That's one thing.
-So really something about the governance.
+So that's really something about the **governance**.
 How you organize the blockchain.
 And the governance for Bitcoin is for free.
-The governance of something like that.
+The governance of something like that here...
 You could also use Hyperledger Fabric to do something like that.
 It's possible.
 But it's just a decision how you organize the blockchain.
 It's like how you organize your football club.
-Everybody could join.
+Everybody can join.
 Everybody can play with you.
 I think that's the same.
 They will be on Saturdays.
-You can go to some football pitch and say, I wish you and they say, yes, come in.
+You can go to some football pitch and say, can I play with you and they say, yes, come in.
+We are open.
 You're welcome.
-Or I say, no, we are closed.
+Or they say, no, we are closed.
 We actually need some permission.

+## slide: "Blockchain Networks / Layers"

-The next thing is then also to say, okay, what kind of layers do exist?
+The next thing is then also to say, okay, what kind of **layers** do exist?
-And this is then often the mixture of these different chains.
+And this is then often a mixture of these different chains.

-The layer one chain, the red one, that's a chain like Bitcoin, Ethereum.
+The **layer one chain**, the red one, that's a chain like Bitcoin, Ethereum.
-It's a public chain.
+It's **a public chain**.
-But it has the disadvantage like transaction fees are high.
+But it has the disadvantage like **transaction fees are high**.
-You see by just sending things around with us and send.
+You see by just sending things around **we lost ten cent**.
-And they are not very fast.
+And they are **not very fast**.

-And therefore we say, let's build another chain that is organized, for example, with proof of stake or even with a centralized node.
+And therefore, we say, let's build another chain that is organized, for example, with proof of stake or even with a centralized node.
 And we anchor this particular chain in a public chain.
-And then we get to a layer two chain.
+And then we get to a **layer two chain**.
-Very often they are permission chains like Kvohom, where the status information is anchored in the level one chain.
+Very often they are **permissioned chains** like [Quorum](https://github.com/Consensys/quorum), where the status information is **anchored in a level one chain**.

 Why do we do that?
 Let's imagine that we run a particular blockchain here and we all trust each other.
 But somehow we don't trust each other that much.